 - 1. Download the OpenModelica software (Windows or Linux). - 2.
-Install the Software. - 3.
-Check the Installation. - 4.
+Install the Software. - 3 Check the Installation - 4.
 Configure the Solver by specifying the path in Enterprise Architect.

-Full details of the installation and configuration can be found in the Interfacing with OpenModelica Help topic.
+Full details of the installation and configuration can be found in the OpenModelica Integration Help topic.